 Failed test - check the data entered in the form, including the NIP number and full seller details.
 Verify whether the appropriate permissions have been granted in the KSeF system in line with the first part of the article.

-After activating authorization, the ticket sales process will change as follows:
+After activating the authorization, the ticket sales process will change as follows:

 Automatic sending: After the participant buys a ticket, the system generates an XML invoice and sends it to the Ministry of Finance API.